intel/nauta/docs/user-guide/actions/launch_jupyter.md

 ## Storage and Session Data

 Files located in the input storage are accessible through Jupyter Notebooks.
 Only files that are written to `/output/home/` are persistently stored.
 Therefore, changes made to other files, including model scripts, during the session _will not_ be saved after the session is closed.
-Therefore, it is recommended that you save session data to the `output/<experiment>` folder for future use.
+As a result, it is recommended that you save session data to the `output/<experiment>` folder for future use.

 **Note:** Files that are accessible through the Jupyter Notebook are the same folders accessible to the user for experiments.

 ## Tunneling

-If you are using CLI through remote access, you will need to setup a X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
-After establishing a tunnel from the gateway to your local machine, you can use the URL provided by nctl.
+If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
+After establishing a tunnel from the gateway to your local machine, use the URL provided by nctl.
 The following result displays.

 ```
 Submitting experiments.